 Getting Early Treatment Can Minimize the Consequences of BPH

-Dr. Jeffrey Toubin is a board-certified urologist specializing in male genitourinary health and treatment of BPH.
-He is the first doctor in North Texas to help over 200 patients with the successful treatment of BPH utilizing the UroLift® System.
-Dr. Toubin takes urinary and reproductive health seriously and concentrates on establishing an accurate diagnosis and providing the best treatment alternatives to all men in the Dallas area who experience symptoms of BPH.Learn More About Dr. Toubin
+Dr. Jeffrey Toubin is a board-certified urologist specializing in male genitourinary health and BPH treatment.
+He is the first doctor in North Texas to help over 500 patients with the successful treatment of BPH utilizing the UroLift® System.
+Dr. Toubin takes urinary and reproductive health seriously and concentrates on establishing an accurate diagnosis and providing the best treatment alternatives to all men in the Dallas area who experience BPH symptoms.Learn More About Dr. Toubin